timgrote/Republic/Voting/Voting Project.md

 The thought on this is to have a way for people to vote that can be trusted.
 It empowers the individual by letting them vote anonymously and securely.

 Initially I'm thinking this is a no brainer for a blockchain app.
-Daniel Brr? may think otherwise, and he seems to have thought a ton about Digital IDs.
+Daniel Brr? may think otherwise, and he seems to have thought a ton about Digital IDs [[DID]].
 We should speak to other people about how to prove identity.
 Part of this is going to end up being showing proof of personhood.
 This in it's self is a huge idea to tackle.

+Perhaps the organization of this project could be thought of as a [[DAO]]

 ## The Vision
 The initial vision of this project was to have a voting app for the 2024 US election.
 The app will not be connected to the official election.
 But it goes viral and both people on the left and right end up using it.
 One side will initially use it to say that their candidate obviously has more votes.
 The other side will scoff.
 Then they will realize that they can participate in it too, and they will co-opt it to get their team going.
 At some point the media picks up on this on both sides and the whole thing goes viral.
 The American (US) people (and possibly the world) end up realizing that they have a vote that is: